trustedsearch/trustedsearch.github.io/_posts/2024-12-18-general-white-label-email.md

 ### Step 1

-You need to provide us with a unique sub-domain ( one you are not using anywhere else) that you want all emails from us to come.
+You need to provide us with a unique sub-domain ( one you are not using anywhere else), all emails we send will originate from this domain.

 Ex:
     If your site was www.abc.com, perhaps you chose "em.abc.com" for your unique email sub-domain.

 ### Step 2

 Provide us with the sub domain, and we will configure it on our end.
-We will then provide you with a YourWhiteLabelIP ex: 192.168.1.1. address of server that we will use to send email from only for you.
+We will then provide you with YourWhiteLabelIP ex: 192.168.1.1. address of server that we will use to send email from only for you.

+* In the example below you would use "192.168.1.1" where you see the words "YourWhiteLabelIP"

 ### Step 3